 Having successfully completed this module you will be able to:

-- Debate strategies that may be used to coordinate the care of children with long-term care needs across different settings
+- Debate strategies that may be used to coordinate the care of children with long-term care needs across different settings including planning for palliative and end of life care.

 - Analyse strategies employed by nurses to manage risk and promote a safe and effective health care environment.